stavros-p/image_inpainting_detection/README.md

  # Usage
 To test the network use must give the following args:
-- **net_type**: 'hp' and 'hrnet' are acceptable.
+- **net_type**: '_hp_' and '_hrnet_' are acceptable.
 The first one to use the hp architecture and thw 2nd one to use the hrnet architecture
-- **mask_type**: 'random' and 'object' are acceptable.
+- **mask_type**: '_random_' and '_object_' are acceptable.
 The first one is to use a network that has trained on random form masks while the second one ise to use a network that has trained on semantic-object masks.
 - **check_epochs**: 10 and 50 are acceptable.
 10 is to use a network that has trained for 10 epochs while 50 is to use a network that has trained for 50 epochs.
 - **threshold**: (0.0, 1.0).
 The threshold value to round up the values of predictes masks